hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 - Generate cURL command output
 - Automatically show and hide network activity indicator

 `Alamofire` is a great framework with a solid code base and comprehensive documentation.
 The only real alternative to `Alamofire` is writing your own abstraction on top of `Foundation.URLSession`.
-It's absolutely possible and relatively simple, but it requires a lot of boilerplate code simply because of the nature of `Foundation.URLSession` and it's delegate-based approach.
+It's absolutely possible and relatively simple, but it requires a lot of boilerplate code.

-## 2. Using RxSwift
+## 2. RxSwift

 [RxSwift](https://github.com/ReactiveX/RxSwift) has become a must-have tool for me.
 It gives you all of the advantages of promises and [much more](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Why.md).
 One of its underrated features which happen to be one of me my favorite is its built-in [testing support](https://kean.github.io/post/rxswift-testing).
 Why does it make sense to wrap your API calls into `Observables`?
 I'm going to provide a couple of examples later in a "Usage" section to show exactly that.

 > There is a number of reasons why I prefer RxSwift over ReactiveCocoa, but I'd like not to dive into this discussion as part of this article.

-## 3. Using a JSON mapper
+## 3. Codable

-**Update!** Swift 4 [has been released](https://swift.org/blog/swift-4-0-released/).
-The new [Swift Encoders and Decoders](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md) are the way to go for the majority of the apps now!
+The new [Swift Encoders and Decoders](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md) - `Codable` - is the way to go for the majority of the apps. `Codable` was introduces in Swift 4 with a [motivation](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md#motivation) to replace old `NSCoding` APIs.
+Unlike `NSCoding` it has a first class JSON support which makes it a promising option for consuming JSON APIs. `Codable` does have a few drawbacks which you can learn more about in a separate post [**Codable: Tips and Tricks**](https://kean.github.io/post/codable-tips-and-tricks).

-> The rest of this section is kept for history.

-I don't think that it's that important which one of the JSON mappers to use unless you actually use one.
-It's [tedious and error-prone](https://developer.apple.com/swift/blog/?id=37) to map JSON to your model objects only using built-in language features.

-The things that I'm looking for in a JSON mapper are:

-- Performance and simplicity
-- Shouldn't force me to change model objects
-- Should have a validation mechanism that uses Swift error handling
-- Should take advantage of Swift type system
-- Avoids custom operators

- There is a [great article](https://github.com/bwhiteley/JSONShootout) which compares some of the JSON mappers.
-I'm not going to share which one I've personally picked.
-Instead, here's a list of mappers that I would *not* want to use in my project:

-- **[NO]** [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - no Swift error handling, doesn't take advantage of type system, slow runtime performance.
-- **[NO]** [Argo](https://github.com/thoughtbot/Argo) - the slowest one in terms of runtime performance (and chances are compile time too), requires two extra dependencies, uses custom operators.
-- **[NO]** [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper) - forces to change model objects, no Swift error handling, uses custom operators
-- **[NO]** [Gloss](https://github.com/hkellaway/Gloss) - forces to change model objects, no Swift error handling
+There are a lot of third-party alternatives which were in use prior to Swift 4.
+Some of them still have advantages over `Codable.`.
+There is a [great article](https://github.com/bwhiteley/JSONShootout) which gives an overview of all of the major third-party JSON libraries.

 # Endpoint